richardmcewan1979/learn-unit-testing-with-java/README.md

 What is Mockito?

-Add some notes on configuration and getting a unit tests up and running.
+Add some notes on configuration and getting a unit tests up and running in IntelliJ.

 Task:
 1) write a FizzBuzz exercise with TDD and Junit 5.